illkil/2025_GP_4/README.md

 # Wujed – AI-Powered Lost & Found System

-Wujed is an intelligent digital platform designed to help the residents of Riyadh recover lost items more efficiently.
-The system enables users to report lost or found items by uploading a photo, adding a short description, and providing the location.
-Using artificial intelligence, Wujed compares text and image features to identify potential matches between reports.
-When a match is found, both users receive instant notifications and can communicate through a secure in-app chat to confirm the item and arrange its return.
+Wujed is an AI-powered Lost & Found system designed to help people in Riyadh quickly recover their lost belongings.
+Instead of relying on slow, outdated methods like social media posts or physical lost-and-found boxes, Wujed provides a smart digital platform where users can report lost or found items along with a title, description, location, and images.
+Using AI for text and image analysis, the system automatically suggests potential matches between lost and found reports.
+Users can accept or reject these matches, and once confirmed, both sides can securely chat to verify ownership and arrange item return.
+By combining intelligent technology with a user-friendly experience, Wujed aims to increase recovery rates, encourage community participation, and demonstrate how AI can effectively solve real everyday problems.

 In addition to the mobile application, Wujed includes a dedicated **web-based dashboard** for administrators.
-This dashboard allows the system team to monitor flagged reports and review AI-generated rejected matches, improving the platform’s accuracy and reliability.
+This dashboard allows the system team to monitor flagged reports and review AI-generated matches that were rejected by users, improving the platform’s accuracy and reliability.